lemonspb/mp-3-player-react/README.md

 ## MP-3 online player create in React.js

-### Download and listen your misic files in browser
+### Download and listen your music files in browser